m88i/nexus-operator/README.md

 This command will bind the SCC we just created with the `ServiceAccount` being used to create the Pods.

 If you're [using a custom ServiceAccount](#service-account), replace "`<ServiceAccountName>`" with the name of that account.
 If you're not using a custom `ServiceAccount`, the operator has created a default one which has the same name as your Nexus CR, replace "`<ServiceAccountName>`" with that.

-[In future versions](https://github.com/m88i/nexus-operator/issues/51) the Operator will handle this for you.

 ### Clean up